br-automation-com/awesome-B-R/README.md

 * [mapp View Data Recorder](https://github.com/br-automation-com/mappView-Recorder) - This is a sample project for a data recorder with mappView and mappData
 * [mapp View Logbook](https://github.com/br-automation-com/mappView-Logbook) - Read the PLC logbook with mappView
 * [mapp View Software Management](https://github.com/br-automation-com/mappView-Backup) - Sample for a software management with mappView and mappBackup

+### based on VC4
+* [BrbLibVc4](https://github.com/br-automation-com/BrbLibs-lib-src) - Many useful functions/function blocks for a transparent and intuitive coding of a Visual Components 4 logic.

 ### based on HTML
 * [webdemo](https://github.com/hilch/br-plc-as-webserver) - demo: use B&R plc as webserver